pacioos/metadata-stylist/README.md

 metadata-stylist
 ================

 Provides a web service (Python CGI) for dynamically presenting FGDC or ISO geospatial metadata from an XML file into HTML or plain text using XSLT transformations.
+More background info and many working examples available at http://pacioos.org/metadata/.

+###Author:

+John Maurer (jmaurer@hawaii.edu)

 ###Dependencies: